pedrocasdot/sistema-cidadao-activo/README.md

 #### 4. Build and Run
 1. Open the project in Android Studio
 2. Sync Gradle files
-3. Run the app on device or emulator
+3. Run the app on device or emulator, but for P2P test you must use emulator avd or genymotion

 ## 📱 Usage